King Discusses Gaza Developments With Pms Of Qatar, Ireland, Denmark, And NATO Chief In Munich

-Munich, Feb.
-16 (Petra)-- His Majesty King Abdullah II on Friday met Qatar's Prime Minister and Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani and stressed the need to end the war on Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Friday met Qatar's Prime Minister and Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani and stressed the need to end the war on Gaza.

 At the meeting, held on the sidelines of the 60th Munich Security Conference, His Majesty called for a lasting truce that leads to a ceasefire in Gaza, commending Qatar's diplomatic and humanitarian efforts in support of the Palestinians.